QuanVAMK/AppDev2017/README.md

 e.To stop the program, press Ctrl+C

+4. Known bugs:<br/>
+The last values of the samples encountered some kind of errors, thus resulting in the last value <br />
+being shown may not be correct.

+Another problem is that somehow, the date and time taken from the program is 3 hours earlier then <br />
+the original time.

-4. Files included in this project: main.c wave.h wave.c screen.c screen.h comm.c comm.h makefile
+5. Files included in this project: main.c wave.h wave.c screen.c screen.h comm.c comm.h makefile
 README.md sound_1.php

 Additional files for visualization: sound.php recordLive.html recordedSound.php

-5. Copyright and licensing information: This is an open-source project so the user has the freedom to use the work as he/she wish.
+6. Copyright and licensing information: This is an open-source project so the user has the freedom to use the work as he/she wish.
 No copyright and licensing.

-6. Contact information for the distributor or programmer: Name: Nguyen Hong Minh Quan
+7. Contact information for the distributor or programmer: Name: Nguyen Hong Minh Quan
 <br />Phone number: +358 959 3428 Email:nguyenquan261098@gmail.com

-7. Credits and acknowledgements: This project is made through the guidance of Doctor Gao Chao, supervisor of Application Development course, Vaasa University of Applied Sciences.
+8. Credits and acknowledgements: This project is made through the guidance of Doctor Gao Chao, supervisor of Application Development course, Vaasa University of Applied Sciences.